 Check your newly migrated internal links.
-Make sure they direct users to the respective pages on the new Shopware store.
+Make sure they direct users to the respective pages.
 Get rid of any broken ones you encounter.

 You might also need to create new pages from scratch (such as the About Us page) and create a custom 404 redirect for the pages you no longer need.
 Remember, the 404 page should contain a link to your new site's main page, navigational aids such as drop-down menus and the site search function, and a link to your site map listing all your site's pages.